digao-dalpiaz/DzHTMLText/README.md

 ```delphi
 procedure OnLinkClick(Sender: TObject; LinkID: Integer; Target: String; var Handled: Boolean);
 ```
 This event is fired when a link is left-clicked by the mouse.
-You can use Handled var to by-pass the AutoOpenLink property (the handled value is True at method start).
+You can use Handled var to by-pass the AutoOpenLink property (the handled value is False at method start).

 ```delphi
 procedure OnLinkRightClick(Sender: TObject; LinkID: Integer; Target: String; var Handled: Boolean);
 ```
 This event is fired when a link is right-clicked by the mouse.
-You can use Handled var to by-pass the AutoOpenLink property (the handled value is True at method start).
+You can use Handled var to by-pass the AutoOpenLink property (the handled value is False at method start).

 ## Procedures/Functions